openstack/openstack-manuals/doc/cli-reference/source/glance.rst

 ``--sort-key {name,status,``

 ``container_format,disk_format,size,id,created_at,updated_at}``
   Sort image list by specified fields.
+May be used multiple times.

 ``--sort-dir {asc,desc}``
   Sort image list in specified directions.